 • Increase the money we spend on marketing our zero calorie colas by 25%

-We’ve achieved all of these commitments:
+So far we’ve achieved all of these commitments:

-We did this by:
+We achieved this by:

 • Making sure all of our major brands have a widely available no-sugar, no-calorie or lower calorie alternative